February Practice Schedules

-The schedules for all teams can be found in the Handouts, Schedules and Calendar.
+The practice schedules for all teams can be found in the Handouts section and on the Calendar.
+Times are subject to change or have not yet been determined in some instances.

 Athletic Handbook is Available in the Handouts Section